eascodes/100-days-code/log.md

 **Thoughts** To help solve my questions about saving form data on the bakery website, I decided to revisit the JavaScript tutorials I was working through on FreeCodeCamp.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 26: November 20, 2021

+**Today's Progress**: Today I continued working on the JavaScript ES6 module on FreeCodeCamp.

+**Thoughts** I am still challenged by the JavaScript modules but am enjoying the problem-solving.

+**Link(s) to work** https://www.freecodecamp.org/eascodes